Learn a German Accent

 Over the years, many actors and comedians have used exaggerated versions of the German accent to generate aggressive militaristic stereotypes.
 (Think the German characters in the TV series Hogan’s Heroes.)
 Such stereotyping is no doubt rooted in sad elements of the country’s political and military history.
 But you should typically not use the kinds of accents that limit character choices and intentions.
 A full range of personality and behavioral options must be available for characters’ given circumstances regardless of language origins.

-GERMAN ACCENT FOR TODAY’S ACTORS
+LEARNING GERMAN ACCENT FOR TODAY’S ACTORS

 - When should you use a German accent?
 Shouldn’t every real-world German character have that accent when speaking English?
 Not necessarily.
 What about characters who would be speaking German in “the real world”?
 Some examples would be characters in Schiller’s William Tell or both the play and musical Spring Awakening.
 Many would consider English with a German accent to be a bad representation of German “without a foreign accent.”
 As such, what brand of English would best represent German with “no foreign accent”?